Level 2 exercise to music course

 Discover how to work to your own beat with this energetic group exercise to music qualification.
 This is the entry level qualification for anyone wanting to teach freestyle or pre-choreographed group exercise to music and provides access to a range of alternative formats, including Les Mills, Insanity and Zumba.

-According to recent reports, around 4.86 million people participate in group exercise classes each week, and this excludes those participating in online group exercise classes delivered on social media and fitness apps.
+According to recent reports, around 4.86 million people participate in group exercise classes each week, and this excludes those participating in online group classes delivered on social media and fitness apps.
 The active leisure and fitness sector has grown steadily for the past 10-15 years and this trend shows no sign of reversing.
-As more and more people appreciate the benefits of leading an active lifestyle, the demand for qualified group exercise to music classes has never been so high.
+As more and more people appreciate the benefits of leading an active lifestyle, the demand for qualified group ETM classes has never been so high.

 This qualification will give you the necessary knowledge to be able to plan and teach safe exercise to music.
 More importantly however, it will give you the skills to enter the group exercise studio with absolute confidence in your abilities to deliver exercise to music classes with passion and energy.

-There are no formal entry requirements for this course, although you will need some experience of taking part in group exercise to music classes as a participant.
+There are no formal entry requirements for this course, although you will need some experience of taking part in group ETM classes as a participant.

 We also recommend that throughout your study period, you try to attend 2-3 classes per week if you can, but this does depend on your previous level of experience.
 It isn't always necessary.